 “I think we've all wasted time on silly tutorials and websites that promised quick and easy results but left us more confused than when we started.
 In this course I never once got lost in the Rails magic.”Hunter Stewart

 Seeing code is hardly enough.
 You also need to see the entire system at work.
-Each of the 45 narrated animations throughout the course give you:
+Each of the 45 visual explanations throughout the course give you:

 - a solid mental model for how everything fits together

 - a visual explanation that takes the mystery and magic right out of Rails